HenryHXYao/CarND-P2/P2_writeup.md

 * The HSL functions can detect color better while the Sobel gradient functions are good at finding edges.
 They can be combined to get more complete lane detection results.

 Based on the above observations, my final choice is to integrate Sobelx function and HSL H and S function into the final combination function: thresholded_binary = Sobelx OR (HSL_h AND HSL_s).
 The thresholded binary image I get is like the following.
-The combination function can clearly mark the left and right lanes on the images.
+The combination function can clearly mark the left and right lanes on the images and the results are unaffected by shadows and light changes.

 ![alt text][image3]